public interface UsingSelenium

 These extensions (found in the

-integrate these extensions with Selenium, follow the steps below:
+extensions with Selenium, follow the steps below:

 That's it, we're done configuring the environment.

 Note: Tests recorded using Selenium IDE can be played back programmatically (e.g. from a test harness) using SeleneseRunner, a simulation tool that executes Selenese against Smart GWT's WebDriver wrappers.
 This is required because Selenium 3 no longer supports executing Selenese using custom user extensions, as it no longer contains much of the Selenium RC code base.

 Once you have your application running in Firefox, open Selenium IDE from the Tools ==> Selenium IDE menu option.
 If the Selenium IDE is in record mode, then clicking or carrying out other operations like typing in a text field with automatically record the appropriate Selenium commands with the Smart GWT locator.
 In most cases there's no need for you to manually enter the locator, the recorder does this for you!
 In fact, not only do the provided user extension files record your clicks, drag operations, and typing in the browser--they also try to ensure that your script executes each operation only when the Smart GWT widgets it depends upon exist and are ready to be interacted with.
 This ensures that when the test script is executed, then even if one or more triggered operations are asynchronous (delayed), it behaves as expected.